-Boy's long-overlooked intellectual gifts surface in spite of a chaotic family environment in Shemi Zarhin’s sweet if slight Israeli comedy.
-Writer-director has fashioned a talky but well-paced film that nicely captures the lives of a clan spanning three generations.
-U.S. spring opening care of Strand will perform along lines of a modest art film release.
+A boy’s long-overlooked intellectual gifts surface in spite of a chaotic family environment in “Bonjour Monsieur Shlomi,” Shemi Zarhin’s sweet if slight Israeli comedy.
+The writer-director of past hits “Passover Fever” and “Dangerous Acts” has fashioned an exceptionally talky but well-paced coming-of-age film that nicely captures the lives of a clan spanning three generations, while mixing in formulaic elements that helped make it a local B.O. hit, with a just-concluded 40-week theatrical run.
+Planned U.S. spring opening care of Strand will perform along the lines of a modest art film release.

 Sixteen-year-old Shlomi (Oshri Cohen) appears to be a typical teenage boy — seeking to “upgrade” (read: have sex) with new g.f.
 Tehila (Rotem Zisman), bored with his high school classes and eavesdropping on beautiful 17-year-old neighbor Rona (Aya Koren).

 At home, though, Shlomi’s the loving caregiver for his senile grandfather (Arie Elias) and the fulltime peacemaker between the various combatants in his family circle.
 His pestering and gruff mother Ruhama (Esti Zakhem) works as a nurse, and butts heads with the whole clan, including grandfather, eldest guitar-playing son Doron (Jonathan Rozen) and especially her divorced husband Robert (Albert Illouz), who’s a hopeless hypochondriac.